 - The intervention will help students cope with the demands of the secondary curriculum.

-The inclusion Team is continually developing expertise to deliver a variety of intervention programmes.
+The SEN/D Team is continually developing expertise to deliver a variety of intervention programmes.
 Students will also, where necessary, receive pastoral support and intervention.

 EXTERNAL SUPPORT SERVICES

-Netherwood and the Inclusion Team liaise with a wide range of external bodies, offering expertise, support and advice for both staff and students.
-The school has a Student Manager for Individual Needs who oversees all of the EHA process, TAF meetings and makes any referrals to external agencies deemed necessary and appropriate.
+Netherwood Academy and the SEN/D Team liaise with a wide range of external bodies, offering expertise, support and advice for both staff and students.
+The school has a Well-Being area used by some of these bodies for on-site provision.
+Joint collaborations are increasing by the term, as the SEN/D provision develops.
+The school has a Well Being & Safeguarding Officer who oversees all the EHA process, TAF meetings and makes any referrals to external agencies deemed necessary and appropriate.

-Netherwood calls on various aspects of Barnsley Inclusion Service to help support students:
+Netherwood Academy calls on various aspects of Barnsley Inclusion Service to help support students:

 We are also advised by professionals representing various organisations about the needs and requirements of students with physical disabilities, where and when the need arises.

-The Inclusion Team supports teachers with differentiation of work and learning and teaching strategies to help them provide a supportive yet challenging learning environment for SEND students.
+The SEN/D Team supports teachers with differentiation of work and learning and teaching strategies to help them provide a supportive yet challenging learning environment for SEN/D students.
 The team also facilitates professional development opportunities for all staff and is committed to developing their own skills also.

 ROLE OF PARENTS AND CARERS